How to travel smarter during the holidays.

 TIP 3: Be Mentally Prepared and Proactive.

-Being prepared and pragmatic with back up plans by empowering yourself with the knowledge of what to do and how to get access to it.
-Will help ease the blow.
+By being prepared and pragmatic with back up plans by empowering yourself with the knowledge of what to do and how to get access to it.
+Hence, having insurance when flights get cancelled.
+Downloading the right local Apps (if your hotel room gets canceled, shared car services – when no taxis are available, food delivery – hotel restaurants are closed).

 TIP 4: Start a Checklist